Ziiics/CloudPath/RawNotes/CloudEssentials.md

 Fully managed service to run batch computing workloads.
 Automate schedules, process large-scale, parallel workloads in areas like scientific computing, financial task analysis, media transcoding, big data processing, ML training, and genomics research.

 #### Lightsail
-Offer VPS (Virtual Private Serves) at a predictable monthly pricing.
+Offer VPS (Virtual Private Servers) at a predictable monthly price.
 Ideal for small businesses, basic workloads.

 #### Outposts
 Fully managed hybrid cloud solution.
-Good for low-latency apps, data pricessing in remote locations, migrating and modernizing legacy apps, and meeting regulatory compliance or data residency requirements.
+Good for low-latency apps, data processing in remote locations, migrating and modernizing legacy apps, and meeting regulatory compliance or data residency requirements.

+---
+---
+---

+# 4. Going Global

+Things to consider when going global are which region to select and which AWS edge locations cache what items.
+Also, which product will be maintained consistently from location to location?
+- When choosing the right option, ensure to align with the compliance, proximity, feature availability, and pricing.
+- AZ (Availability Zone) is used for redundancy.
+Each region will have a minimum of 3 AZ.

+CloudFront uses Edge locations and is a part of the Amazon Global Edge Network.
+It is a CDN and caching system.

+AWS CloudFormation is an IaC Infrastructure as Code) that can be used to define AWS Resources with text-based documents called CloudFormation templates.
+You can specify details on how exactly you want it to be built.

+# 5. Networking

+Tow other foundational networking components in AWS Cloud
+- Amazon VPC (Virtual Prrivate Cloud) - a logically isolated section of AWS Cloud to launch AWS resources in a VM defined by user.
+- Subnet - used to organize resources, can be public or private
+- Amazon VPS will b einside a region

+To enter to VPC, we must attach internet gateway.
+AWS Direct Connect can also be used to esatablish priavte, dedicated fiber connection form data center to AWS.